preactjs/preact-www/content/en/blog/prerendering-preset-vite.md

 	We set the script with your exported `prerender()` function as an additional input and tell Rollup to preserve entry signatures, allowing us to access and call that function post-build.
 2. Build

-	We let Vite build your app as usual; compiling JSX, running plugins, optimizing assets, etc. Before the build finishes, however, we begin to consume the web bundles, using them to generate your HTML.
+	We let Vite build your app as usual: compiling JSX, running plugins, optimizing assets, etc.
-3. Execute
+3. Prerender

-	During the `generateBundle` plugin stage, we move to build the HTML.
-Starting with `/`, we begin start rendering your app page-by-page, calling your `prerender()` function and inserting the returned HTML into your `index.html` document while using any links you return to render additional routes / pages.
+  During the `generateBundle` plugin stage, we begin to generate the HTML.
+Starting with `/`, we begin executing the built JS bundles in Node, calling your `prerender()` function and inserting the HTML it returns into your `index.html` document, finally writing the result to the specified output directory.
+Any new links your `prerender()` function returns are then queued up to be processed next.

-	`/` will be output as `dist/index.html` while other routes will be output as such: `/foo` -> `dist/foo/index.html`, `/bar` -> `dist/bar/index.html`.

   Prerendering completes when we run out of URLs to feed back into your app.

-Following this, Vite will continue on with the build process, running any other plugins you may have.
+Following this, Vite will continue to finish up the build process, running any other plugins you may have.
+Your prerendered app will then be available immediately, with no subsequent builds or scripts required.

 ### Some Neat Features

-- File system-based `fetch()` implementation
+- File system-based `fetch()` implementation (as shown in the "Isomorphic Fetching" example)
 	- Before you run to get your pitchfork, hear us out!
 During prerendering (and only during prerendering) we patch `fetch()` to allow reading files directly from the file system.
 This allows you to consume static files (text, JSON, Markdown, etc.) during prerendering without having to start up a server to consume it.
 You can use the same file paths during prerendering as you will in the browser.
-	- In fact, that's how we build the very page you're reading! `fetch('/content/blog/preact-prerender.json')`, which is what triggers when you navigate to this page, (roughly) translates to `new Response(await fs.readFile('/content/blog/preact-prerender.json'))` during prerendering.
+	- In fact, that's how we build the very page you're reading! `fetch('/content/blog/preact-prerender.json')`, which is what triggers when you navigate to this page, roughly translates to `new Response(await fs.readFile('/content/blog/preact-prerender.json'))` during prerendering.
 We read the file, wrap it in a `Response` to mimic a network request, and supply it back to your app -- your app can use the same `fetch()` request during prerendering and on the client.
 	- Pairing this with suspense and an async SSR implementation provides a really great DX.
 - Crawling Links
 	- Partly supported by the user-provided `prerender()` function export, partly by the plugin, you can return a set of links upon prerendering the page (`preact-iso` makes this wonderfully simple) which will be added to the plugin's list of URLs to prerender.
 This will allow the plugin to crawl your site at build time, finding more and more pages to prerender naturally.